andrew-womeldorf/please-js-rules/README.md

 - Scoped packages
 - Generating the deps to support scoped packages
-- Merging together BUILD files
 - Generating targets for scripts in packages
-- NPM has come a long way since the yarn rules were created, I think

 ## Basic Usage